What is a Leap Year?

 - 1800 year is not a leap year because it is divisible by 4, but also by 100;

 - 2000 year is a leap year because it is divisible by 400.

 When is the next leap year?

-The current year 2016 is leap year.
+The current year 2017 is not leap year.
 The following nearest years are leap: